MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2: Game Design Document.md

 This is the Game Design Document for my GMD1 course game.
 So far, this is not the final version, and the decisions that are still not finalized will be marked like `this`.

 ## **The Main Concept/Idea:**
-A Top-Down 2D Rouge-Like game, where a player will go trough waves of enemies or levels to earn gold, and purchase upgrades for their kit.
+`*Insert a game title here*` is a Top-Down 2D Rouge-Like game, where a player will go trough waves of enemies or levels to earn gold, and purchase upgrades for their kit.

 ## **The Current Gameplay Loop:**
 1. A player enters a level.